tleonhardt/Python_Interface_Cpp/README.md

 long it has been around and the wealth of target languages, it is probably the most widely used of these tools.

+## PyPy
+PyPy is a fast, compliant alternative implementation of the Python language (2.7.13 and 3.5.3) in Python.
+The normal implementation of Python is in C and is referred to as CPython.
+PyPy uses a Just-in-Time (JIT) compiler, so Python programs often run significantly faster on PyPy.
+It also employs various memory optimizations compared to CPython.

+The major advantage of PyPy is that it can deliver some quick and easy wins.
+You don't need to change your existing Python code in any way!
+You just install PyPy and run your Python program using **pypy** instead of **python**.

+The major disadvantage of PyPy is that not all 3rd-party Python libraries work with PyPy.
+Detailed information on which modules are compatible can be found [here](https://pypy.org/compat.html).

 ## CFFI
 CFFI is the C Foreign Function Interface for Python.
 It is basically an improved version of Python's built-in ctypes.